Promit/Promit.github.io/_posts/2010-11-10-how-to-guitar-with-lasers.md

 ---
 layout: post
-title: How To: Guitar with Lasers
+title: "How To: Guitar with Lasers"
 date: 2010-11-10 00:45
 author: ventspace
 comments: true